cremerlab/cremerlab.github.io/_pages/join.md

 We are participating in the Bio-X Summer Research Program and the B-SURP Program and encourage motivated students to apply.
 Feel free to contact Jonas via email, providing information about your background and your interests.

 ## Highschool students
 We currently do not accept applications from high school students for positions in the lab.

+## Lab community
+To learn more about our lab and our commitment to building an integrative lab community, have a look at [this statement and lab guidelines] (https://cremerlab.github.io/guidelines) we put together.